 Caleb & Brown

-March 14, 2023 · 5 Mins
+August 27, 2023 · 5 Mins

-10 Most Popular Types of Crypto & Their Use Cases
+10 Popular Cryptocurrencies & Their Use Cases

-10 Most Popular Types of Crypto & Their Use Cases
+10 Popular Cryptocurrencies & Their Use Cases

 Key Points

-• Any cryptocurrency other than Bitcoin is referred to as an altcoin.
-These coins iterate upon the original blockchain concept, Bitcoin, to offer different and distinct use cases.
+-Any cryptocurrency other than Bitcoin is referred to as an altcoin.
+These coins iterate upon the original blockchain concept, Bitcoin, often offering different and distinct use cases.
+For example, stablecoins are designed for price stability, which they draw from a reserve asset that backs them.
+This in turn lends the stablecoin volatility resistance.

-• Stablecoins are designed for price stability, which they draw from a reserve asset that backs them.
-This inturn lends the stablecoin volatility resistance.
-There are multiple types of cryptocurrency types/sectors, from Currency to Smart Contract Platform, which serve different purposes to help create a seamless crypto ecosystem.
+There are multiple types of cryptocurrency types/sectors, from Currency to Smart Contract Platform, which serve different purposes to help create a broad crypto ecosystem.

 Types of Crypto (with Examples)